duanbiao2000/obsidianDoc/Omnivore/2024-06-12/一位编码员思考工艺的衰落-纽约客 --- A Coder Considers the Waning Days of the Craft - The New Yorker.md

 Cartoon by Hartley Lin

 The response from the programmer community to these developments was just, Yeah, you have to keep levelling up your skills.
 Learn difficult, obscure things.
 Software engineers, as a species, love automation.
 Inevitably, the best of them build tools that make other kinds of work obsolete.
 This very instinct explained why we were so well taken care of: code had immense leverage.
 One piece of software could affect the work of millions of people.
-Naturally, this sometimes displaced programmers themselves.
-We were to think of these advances as a tide coming in, nipping at our bare feet.
-So long as we kept learning we would stay dry.
+Naturally, this sometimes displaced programmers ==themselves.
+We were to think of these advances as a tide coming in, nipping at our bare feet.== So long as we kept learning we would stay dry.
 Sound advice—until there’s a tsunami.

 When we were first allowed to use A.I. chatbots at work, for programming assistance, I studiously avoided them.
 I expected that my colleagues would, too.
 But soon I started seeing the telltale colors of an A.I. chat session—the zebra pattern of call-and-response—on programmers’ screens as I walked to my desk.
 A common refrain was that these tools made you more productive; in some cases, they helped you solve problems ten times faster.